-Spring is a wonderful time of year to make this Camellia’s Tomato Soup since some days are still cool.
-And, let’s face it, who wants to spend hours in the kitchen when you can be outside!
-Okay, I know the pollen is coating everything with sneezy yellow powder.
+Soups are wonderful in the Fall and Winter, even Spring is a wonderful time of year to make Camellia’s Tomato Soup.
+It’s an easy full flavored soup too.
+Let’s face it, who wants to spend hours in the kitchen, any time of year.
 Still.
-You can’t beat warm spicy tomato soup for seasonal allergies either!
+You can’t beat warm spicy tomato soup for colds and seasonal allergies.
 Here’s how you make- Camellia’s Tomato Soup!

 Camellia’s Tomato Soup

-Perfect all year round, especially in the spring and fall, when the weather may be cool.
+Perfect all year round, Tomato Soup is especially good when the weather is chilly or damp.
 Serve with the classic grilled cheese sandwich or for a fresh cool taste- serve with grated cheese- your choice, a bit of red pepper flakes, celery sticks and crisp saltine or small oyster crackers.